Kangaroo Paws Fern

 Zealandia pustulata (G.Forst.)
 Testo & A.R.Field is the accepted scientific name for this species.
 The genus and species were named and described as such by Weston L. Testo and Ashley R. Field in Systematic Botany in 2019.
 It was first named and described as Polypodium pustulatum by Johann Georg Adam Forster in Florilae Insularum Australium Prodromus in 1786.

-Accepted Infraspecific Names (2) (Updated on 12-12-21 from Plants of the World Online): Zealandia pustulata subsp. howensis (Tindale & P.S.Green) Testo & A.R.Field, *Zealandia pustulata subsp. pustulata (autonym). *When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
-I am not sure how the species and the autonym can have different synonyms… The species, autonym, and subspecies have their own synonyms.
+Accepted Infraspecific Names (2) (Updated on 1-10-23 from Plants of the World Online): Zealandia pustulata subsp. howensis (Tindale & P.S.Green) Testo & A.R.Field, *Zealandia pustulata subsp. pustulata (autonym). *When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
+The species, autonym, and subspecies have their own synonyms.

 The name change is the result of a molecular phylogenetic study conducted in 2019 which suggested three clades close to Lecanopteris sensu stricto and distinct from other clades in the subfamily Microsoroideae.
 The authors in the study decided to make three additional monophyletic genera.
 It takes a while for name changes to be approved and go through all the hoops.
 I have changed the scientific name of the Kangaroo Paws Fern a MULTIPLE of times.
 Now I have to change the captions AGAIN!